Robots.txt: The Technical SEO Guide to Crawler Directives

 Programmable SEO involves using code to automate SEO tasks, and robots.txt

 is a great candidate for this approach.
+It allows you to move beyond static rules and create dynamic, responsive directives.
 Here's why:

 - Dynamic Rules: Instead of static directives, you can generate